c-hive/team-contribution-calendar/README.md

 <b>TeamContributionCalendar(container, gitHubUsers, gitLabUsers, proxyServerUrl)</b>
 </pre>

-Required params:
 - `container`: a DOM element in which the calendar will be rendered,
 - `gitHubUsers` / `gitLabUsers`: array of users(at least one user should be presented in either of them).

-Optional param:
-- `proxyServerUrl`: CORS proxy url(we serve one by default).
+- `proxyServerUrl`: CORS proxy url
+  - We serve one by default for _development purposes only_, no uptime guaranteed.
+Consider using your [own server](https://github.com/c-hive/cors-proxy).
+Keep in mind, **otherwise you will most likely get 403 on production**.

 #### Examples